SerenityOS/serenity/Documentation/AdvancedBuildInstructions.md

 directory to `Build/i686` and then running `ninja <target>`:

 - `ninja grub-image`: Builds a disk image (`grub_disk_image`) with GRUB
+- `ninja extlinux-image`: Builds a disk image (`extlinux_disk_image`) with extlinux
+- `ninja check-style`: Runs the same linters the CI does to verify project style on changed files
+- `ninja install-ports`: Copies the entire ports tree into the installed rootfs for building ports in Serenity
+- `ninja lint-shell-scripts`: Checks style of shell scripts in the source tree with shellcheck
+- `ninja all_generated`: Builds all generated code.
+Useful for running analysis tools that can use compile_commands.json without a full system build
+- `ninja configure-components`: See the [Component Configuration](#component-configuration) section below.

 ## CMake build options